gravity-resonance/toroid-quantum-gravity-resonance/README.md

 ---

+## Author and Contact

+This project is published under the pseudonym **Gravity Resonance** to preserve privacy from general internet indexing.

+For serious scientific inquiries, collaboration proposals, or formal agreements (including commercial or research use), the author is willing to disclose identity under mutual confidentiality and signed agreement.
+Please use Zenodo's private messaging or GitHub Discussions to initiate contact.

 *This is a scientific and philosophical call to honor the origin of ideas.
 Recognition in both academic and technological applications is requested.
 If your work builds spacecraft from this theory, a seat on the maiden voyage would be appreciated.*